OrchardCMS/OrchardCore.Commerce/docs/features/workflows.md

 - Input: `ShoppingCartDisplayingEventContext` object containing the current shopping cart's headers and lines.
 - Outputs: either inputs are optional.
   - Headers: `LocalizedHtmlString` array.
 The shopping cart header labels in order.
 If you have to support multiple locales, make sure to use the object format mentioned above, because `LocalizedHtmlString.Name` is used to generate the template name for the corresponding shopping cart column's cells.
   - Lines: `ShoppingCartLineViewModel` array.
-This is only for display, in most cases you shouldn't have to return this output.
+This is only for display, in most cases, you shouldn't have to return this output.

 ### "Verifying cart item" Event